CLEP / History of the United States II

 Question 8: Why was the ocean liner The Lusitania sunk by a German submarine in 1915?

-2. The Germans believed it was carrying French soldiers.
+2. The Germans believed that it was carrying Russian refugees.

-3. The Germans believed that it was carrying Russian refugees.
+3. The Germans believed it was carrying French soldiers.

-Correct Answer: A. The Germans believed that it was was carrying munitions.
+Correct Answer: D. The Germans believed that it was was carrying munitions.

 Explanation: The Germans believed that the Lusitania was carrying ammunition to be used for the British war effort and so it was considered a legitimate target.
 The British government denied this and argued that it was an illegal act.
 It wasn't until 1982 that the British government admitted the ship did actually have munitions and so would be dangerous for salvage teams to investigate.